-

 God’s Vineyard

 The Vineyard Song The first few verses of Isaiah 5 are referred to as the Vineyard Song.
 The song describes a vineyard planted on a fertile hill.
 It is tended to and cared for, but this vineyard produces thorns and wild grapes instead of the harvest that was expected.
-Jesus, in Mark 12, recalls this Continue reading
+Jesus, in Mark 12, recalls this passage as a backdrop for a parable about workers who mistreat their masters messengers and murder the master’s son.
+Both Isaiah and Jesus deal with how God’s people respond to His care and protection.
+Notice the care put into this vineyard.
+The planter picks a… Continue reading

 -